Test your skills on our all Hosting services and get 15% off!

 Example

-To rename a file called file1.txt to file2.txt, run:
+To rename a file named file1.txt to file2.txt, run:

 mv file1.txt file2.txt